 - Restore your phone to that backup

-Voila!
 Your iPhone is now unlocked.
-Pop out that SIM card, which for an iPhone 3G is located on the top or on an iPhone 4 or 5 is on the side.
-Replace it with China Mobile, China Unicom or any of the others and make sure you tell them you want to add a data plan.
+Pop out that SIM card, which for most iPhones is on the side.
+Replace it with a China SIM card from China Mobile, China Unicom or any of the others and make sure you tell them you want to add a data plan.

 So let’s say you bought the phone second hand, somebody gave it to you, or it’s still under contract.
 If you go through the process above you’ll get a nice email informing you that they have denied your unlock request.

 There are still a few things you can do to remedy the situation.

 If you’re unable to unlock your iPhone from the AT&T network, you can always just use another phone while you’re in China.
 This could be a cheap phone you find on the streets or, if you’d rather, you can rent a phone to use in China.